albertogp71/qLDPCsim/README.md

 ## Installation
-Clone the git repository, cd to the src subfolder.
+Clone the git repository to a local drive, cd to the src subfolder.

 Generate a pair of PCMs and save them to .npy files.
-You can generate your own matrices or take a pair from the library as follows:
+You can generate your own matrices, or you can take a pair from the library as follows:
 - In [?]: import numpy as np
 - In [?]: from qLDPCsim import PCMlibrary as PCMlib
 - In [?]: Hx, Hz = PCMlib.five_qubit_code()